ovh/docs/pages/web/web-paas/overview-structure/guide.en-ie.md

 along with a default configuration.
 Depending on the service,
 it may also include user-provided configuration in the `services.yaml` file.
-Examples of services include MySQL/MariaDB, Redis, and RabbitMQ
+Examples of services include MySQL/MariaDB, Redis, and RabbitMQ.

 ## Application